jfrome1/NTW2029/src/content/docs/course-ntw2029/resources/ev-resources.md

 ## Evolution-related websites

 - [EvoS Journal | Welcome to the EvoS Consortium!](https://evostudies.org/evos-journal/) — produces a journal that publishes undergraduate student papers

-## useful Wikipedia pages

-Wikipedia is very useful when first learning about a new topic.
-I myself use Wikipedia frequently, but I know that it is not something you can cite in academic writing.
-This article will help you understand the strengths and weaknesses of Wikipedia: [Is Wikipedia a credible source? - Paperpile](https://paperpile.com/g/wikipedia-credible-source/)